skleinjung/shift/docs/design.md

 ### Attack and Defense Rolls

 Whenever an attack is made, the attacker rolls a number of *combat dice* equal to their `melee` or `missile` attribute (whichever applies).
 This determines the base strength for the attack.
-The defender rolls a number of combat dice equal to their defense strength against the attack.
-The defense strength against ranged attacks is equal to the defender's `armor` attribute, and against melee attacks it is equal to the sum of their `melee` and `armor` attributes.
+The defender rolls a number of combat dice equal to their `defense` attribute.

 Combat dice are six-sided.
 Each face is either blank, or contains a number of 🗡️ symbols (for attack rolls) or 🛡️ symbols (for defense rolls).
 The number of symbols is totalled to determine the strength of the character's attack or defense.